• Skip to main content

 View on a large bowl filled with vegan peanut noodles loaded with tons of fresh veggies.

 These vegan peanut noodles are so amazing!
 Very simple, huge in flavor, made with lots of pantry ingredients, loaded with fresh veggies and done within 20 minutes.
-Totally my kind of meal!
+Totally my kind of meal and I bet it is going to be yours too!

-All you need to make is the Thai peanut butter sauce, which is definitely a key part of this recipe.
-It combines a good punch of garlic and ginger flavor, plus some rice vinegar and soy sauce for such a perfect Asian flavor.
-We use this sauce all the time for dipping in spring rolls, spreading in tofu tortilla rolls, drizzle over sweet potato sushi, dollop over buddha bowls, etc.
+All you need to make is the Thai peanut butter sauce, which is so delicious thanks to the creamy peanut butter, garlic, ginger flavor, rice vinegar and soy sauce.
+We use this sauce all the time for dipping in rice paper spring rolls, drizzling over sweet potato sushi, making vegan satay noodles, dolloping over vegan tofu buddha bowls, and so much more.

 Front angle view on a bowl of Thai peanut noodles made with edamame.